22.214.171.124 The Benefits of Merit Badges

 Such costs could include wages an organization or business pays to employees who present classes.
 However, if employees are to serve as merit badge counselors and sign blue cards, they must take Youth Protection training, become registered, submit to a background check, and be approved by the council advancement committee.

-The Boy Scouts of America is proud of its tradition of volunteer service.
+The BSA is proud of its tradition of volunteer service.
 It does not endorse merit badge opportunities where fees are paid directly to individuals, or to groups of individuals, especially if the individuals are looking to Scouting as a source of income that could be considered taxable.
 The council advancement committee should not approve merit badge counselors who will not honor the tradition of volunteer service.

 220.127.116.11 About Merit Badge Prerequisites